Application Information & FAQ

 After you submit your application, our system will ask you to pay a $25 application fee.
 Collectively, across applicants this fee covers administrative costs of recruiting and we have worked to keep the fee as low as possible.
 However, let us be clear that we do not want the application fee to be a barrier to your application.
 Please request a fee waiver if, for any reason, this fee is a burden to you.
-All you need to do is to click the ‘waiver’ checkbox in the application process.
-Your request will be granted without you having to provide a detailed explanation.
-This request will not be linked in any manner to your application to graduate school.
+If you would like to request an application fee waiver, please submit your application first.
+Once you submit your application, a waiver request form will be available for you to complete.
+Your waiver request will be anonymous and will not be associated with your application.

 Should I submit a copy of my transcripts?

 List all the Colleges and/or Universities you have attended from which a degree was obtained.
 Upload a copy (in English) of your most recent transcript(s) in PDF format.
 Any other format will not be accepted.
 A copy of your Transcripts must be uploaded by December 1.
 Since fall grades are not required, please submit your transcripts NOW.
 Transcripts will be kept on file until you submit your application.

 How much does the program emphasize GRE scores and/or GPA?